 - You aren’t currently experiencing breast cancer symptoms.

 - You’re still completing your annual mammograms.

 You’ll lie on a table in a hospital gown that opens in the front.
 Your sonographer, or the person performing the ultrasound, will apply a clear gel to the area to be imaged.

-Gel is applied to the area, and a small, handheld device is moved across your skin to examine the area of concern.
-The device emits sound waves that bounce back and are turned into an image of your breast in real time.
+A small, handheld device or whole chest plate is placed on your skin to examine the area.
+The device emits sound waves that bounce back and are turned into 3D images of your breast in real time.

 From these images, our experts can see blood flow, the internal structure of your breast and any irregularities.
 In some cases, you may need additional testing after your ultrasound, such as a breast biopsy.